On this page I would like to present small projects, which do not belong directly to a station.

 NJ Islander and ICs

-As a homebrewer you know certainly already once something over an ingenious tool of the NJ QRP Club.
+As a homebrewer you know certainly already once something over an ingenious tool of the New Jersey QRP Club.
 Exactly, it is the NJ Islander!
 Dov, AD0V, found this tools.
 Thanks!
 With the help of a simple drill press it is now very fast possible to create a circuit boards without the otherwise usual method of etching.

 The construction with normal components is easy to manage.
 If you use ICs it is more difficult.
 The Islander has a diameter of about 5 mm.
 Normaly you need a socket with long pins because the IC pins have a distance of 2.54 mm.
 It works however well, if one arranges the pads shifted.
 See the specification about it.